trek-view/basecamp/_posts/2021-03-12-measuring-condition-cycle-paths-phone.md

 ---
 date: 2021-03-12
 title: "Measuring the Condition of Cycle Paths With Only Your Phone"
-description: "Use the rRuf mobile app to measure the surface of your ride."
+description: "Use the rRuf mobile app on your bicycle to measure the quality of the trails surface."
 categories: guides
 tags: [rRuf, data bike, DMAMPO]
 author_staff_member: dgreenwood